St Andrew’s Scots Church, Valletta – Malta

 Stained glass windows, memorial plaques, and historical inscriptions add further visual interest to the otherwise simple interior.

-St Andrew's Scots Church Valletta exterior
+St Andrew's Scots Church Valletta showing the flag

 Wartime Damage and Restoration